tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 When I arrived at the meeting room, I found her sitting next to Alberto.
 I didn't know if I was happy or not to see him there.
 I truly wished to be alone with her, but I also didn't want to force an uncomfortable situation for either of us, specially for me to be honest.

 Alberto worked in another team, we were both in the same department within the company.
-He was a very intelligent and pleasant guy, with an impeccable reputation within the company, although somewhat chubby and without any particular attractiveness.
+He was a very intelligent and nice guy, with an impeccable reputation within the company, although somewhat chubby and without any particular attractiveness.

 He seemed to me as a good guy, like the dad who, even without desire or energy, after a hard day of work, was always willing to drive far to pick up his son from extracurricular classes and make an effort to enjoy his company for the little time left in the day.

-We often coincided for lunch or in some of the usual joint team meetings to collaborate on specific tasks.
+We often coincided for lunch or in some of the usual team meetings to collaborate on specific tasks.
 I got along very well with him and held him in high regard.
 I quickly assumed he was there for the same reason as me, to help Valeria with the task estimates.
-It was something common to do and a weekly basis.
+It was something common to do on a weekly basis.

 That day, Valeria had her hair down with several perfectly symmetrical curls, and her glasses made her look even more beautiful and intelligent.
 Perhaps this time would be my chance to ask her....
-The time to leave coincided with the meeting, and if I could just buy a little more time, Alberto would leave, and I could invite her for a drink.
+The time to leave office was matching with the meeting, and if I could just buy a little more time, Alberto would leave, and I could maybe invite Valeria for a drink.
 Then I could ask her...

 Alberto: By the way, did you know that Valeria was in your hometown some time ago?

 Valeria: Yes!
 Well, that was several years ago when I was still finishing my postgraduate studies.
 I remember it as a small but beautiful and peaceful place.
 With too many statues.
-Why were there so many statues everywhere over there?
+Why were there so many statues everywhere?

-"Well... my town has traditionally been a town of artisans, and many of them were dedicated to sculpture, so I guess that must be the reason."
+"Well... my hometown has traditionally been a town of artisans, and many of them were dedicated to sculpture, so I guess that must be the reason."

 Valeria: I remember that peculiar statue, kind of like a bust... for some reason, I enjoyed observing that statue.
 I can't explain it well.
 It amused me.

-"You mean the Hazelnut statue?"
+"You mean the hazelnut statue?"

 Valeria: That bust was a hazelnut?
 Woala... haha, I always thought it was someone's buttocks.
 Now a myth has fallen.